 At 2.2bar, the first pipe shows a flow rate of 44.9 litres per minute

-At 2.2bar, the second pipe shows a flow rate of 26.1 litres per minute – a 40% drop in flow rate.
+At 2.2bar, the second pipe shows a flow rate of only 26.1 litres per minute - a 40% drop in flow rate.
 As this pipe was in the same trench as the one above, and there were no leaks or flow restrictions at the valves, the problem was traced back to crimping by tree roots

-For new installations the use of hi-density (HDPE) pipe and fittings can mitigate these problems, so although these materials are more expensive they provide a robust and long-lasting irrigation solution.
+For new installations the use of hi-density (HDPE) pipe and fittings can mitigate these problems, so although these materials are more expensive, they provide a robust and long-lasting irrigation solution.

-This Buddleja saligna (False Olive) – showing yellowing of the leaves – was overwatered by an irrigation system
+This Buddleja saligna (False Olive) - showing yellowing of the leaves - was being overwatered by an irrigation system

 Yellowing lawn is a possible sign of overwatering - here around the sprinkler head